tanepiper/obsidian-garden/👩‍🌾 Gardening Tips/🎯 Create Custom Dashboards.md

 ---

 ## Custom dashboards with dataview
-The [dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin allows for the creation of simple but rich dynamic queries across your Obsidian dataset.
+The [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin for [[📇 Terms/Obsidian]] allows for the creation of 3 basic types of view using a SQL-like language, as well as JavaScript functions too.

-For example, here are the last 5 edited files - click the "Preview" button to see it
+Full documentation is available on the site, but to help you along here are some basic examples - if you see the `dataview` code, switch to preview mode.

+### Last 5 edited files
+Using the `file` object you can query properties and use functions to do things like date comparsion:
 ```dataview
 list file.mtime
 where file.mtime < (date(today) + dur(1 day))